SynchronetBBS/sbbs/xtrn/DDAreaChoosers/readme.txt

 Name collapsing for message areas can be configured with the useSubCollapsing and subCollapseSeparator options in DDMsgAreaChooser.cfg, and for files, with the useDirCollapsing and dirCollapseSeparator options in DDFileAreaChooser.cfg.

+If all of the sub-boards in a message group or all directories in a file library have the same separator, then those will not be collapsed, since that would result in only a single 2nd-tier selection, which would not be useful.

 6. DDMsgAreaChooser class: Properties & methods